g41nxe/11ty-matthew-freed-pottery-web/src/views/contact.md

 contactform:
   title: Contact me
   submit: Send Away
-  info: Please fill at least all fields marked with a *.
+  info: All fields marked with an asterisk (*) are required.
 ---